Basic Requirements for Human Participation for Science Fair Projects, Entrants and Adult Supervisors

 - Do not use names or pictures in your display without written consent.

-- No matter what level of risk your experiment involves, you must provide a LETTER OF INFORMATION FOR INFORMED CONSENT to all participants and make sure they have read it before they participate.
+- No matter what level of risk your experiment involves, you must provide a Letter of Consent to all participants and make sure they have read it before they participate.
 If participants are under the age of 18, parents should also receive a copy.
-Bring a copy of the Letter of Information to the fair together with a copy of any survey or questionnaire used.
+Submit a copy of the Letter of Information online (Ethics Forms) together with a copy of any survey or questionnaire used for registration and bring them to the fair.

-- Adult supervisors should be aware of the level of risk, the necessary Letter of Information and type of permission required as they must sign Form 4.1 A or Form 4.1 B (available on request).
+- Adult supervisors should be aware of the level of risk, the necessary Letter of Information and type of permission required as they must sign the Participation of Humans in Research Approval Form Low Risk as in 5 or High Risk (available on request).

 - Adult supervisors must keep a copy of all completed forms, store any signed permission forms confidentially and ensure they are destroyed when the project and presentation are completed (after the RSLSF and/or CWSF).
 Do not bring them to the fair.